Cruise acquires driverless vehicle startup Voyage to tackle dense urban environments

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-GM-backed Cruise today announced it is acquiring Voyage, following Bloomberg‘s early March report of a potential deal.
+GM-backed Cruise today announced it is acquiring Voyage, following Bloomberg’s early March report of a potential deal.
 Terms of the buyout weren’t disclosed, but Voyage CEO Oliver Cameron said “key members” of the Voyage team will join Cruise when the purchase is finalized in the coming months.
+Cameron will take on a new role as vice president of product.

 “Voyage’s experience and development of Commander (our self-driving AI), Shield (our collision mitigation system), and Telessist (our novel remote assistance solution) will only supercharge Cruise’s goal of superhuman driving performance,” Cameron wrote in a blog post.
 “I am thrilled that key members of our Voyage team — particularly those who worked on our third-generation robotaxi — will be able to use their extensive experience in vehicle development to put their stamp on the Cruise Origin, delivering a better and safer future for our roadways.”